sigasi/sigasi_insights/faq.md

 Although the procedure is not very elegant, there is a way to apply multiple Quick Fixes at the same time.

-Conditions:
+Procedure:

+1. Select all problems you want to fix in the problems view
+1. In the context menu, select **Quick Fix**
 1. Make sure you are dealing with identical solutions to the same problem.
    For example: five "declare signal" Quick Fixes
-2. All problems have to be in the same file

-Procedure:

-1. Select all problems you want to fix in the problems view
-2. In the context menu, select **Quick Fix**
-3. Click **Finish** in the Dialog
+1. Click **Finish** in the Dialog

 ![](faq-images/quick_fix_all_code_menu.png)